wsciaroni/kofc-oo-rewrite/README.md

 ### 4.3 Database Schema (ERD)

-Updated to include the full Financial Ledger.
+Updated to include the Financial Ledger and Program Activity Submissions.

 ```plantuml
 @startuml